Filed Recordings – Miking the World (1958-2018)

-“Listen to your world.
-It may be more interesting than all the things you buy to escape from it.”
-American writer Sasha Frere-Jones’ observation from 1999 comes 30 years after composer R. Murray Schafer introduced the term acoustic ecology, thus shaping the awareness for the musicality of soundscapes.
+‘Listen to your world.
+It might be more interesting than all the things you buy to escape it.’
+This observation by American writer Sasha Frere-Jones in 1999 comes 30 years after composer R. Murray Schafer introduced the term acoustic ecology, thereby raising awareness of the musicality of soundscapes.

 This 46-minute mix proves Frere-Jones right – with field-recordings by Alejandra & Aeron, Bill Fontana, Chris Watson, Paul Bowles and others.